8 - Hitting the Fan

 By the time we'd gotten all suited up in coats, boots, scarves, mittens and other deep-cold survival gear; and were running the icy streets in pursuit of the color coordinated demonstrators, Elena was manifesting her psychological stress, physiologically.
 More like, pathologically.

-My face was hidden by protective layering one associates with an ascent into the death zone.
-Still, I shot the collapsing Russian a look.
+My face was hidden by the kind of protective layering one associates with an ascent into the death zone.
+Nonetheless, I shot the collapsing Russian a look.

 "Maybe you slipped a disk?"